LagoVista/docs/Information/Consulting.md

 *Don't have the right skill set?*

-Software Logistics or one of our Implementation Partners can help make your IoT implementation successful in much less time than you ever thought possible.
+Software Logistics or one of our implementation partners can help make your IoT implementation successful in much less time than you ever thought possible.

-The easiet way to start is <a href="/Account/Register">sign up</a> for a free account and user our [Expert System AI](ExpertSystem.md)to help capture your specific requirements.
+The easiest way to get started is to <a href="/Account/Register">Sign Up</a> for a free account, then use our [Expert System AI](ExpertSystem.md) to help capture your specific requirements.